GTN-Quebec/lom2mlr/documentation.md

 #### Natural person with work information

 If a natural person has an `ORG` in their vCard, or information of subtype work (whether `URL`, `ADR`, `EMAIL` or `TEL`), there must be an underlying organization.
 In the case of `ORG`, `URL` and `ADR` (presumed to be of subtype `POST`), it gives us further information to attach to the organization, and we then create a corresponding entity.
-(Whether it has a URL is a separate issue.) `EMAIL` and `TEL` elements, on the other hand, are often individual, and are not assigned to the organizational entity.
+(That entity's identifying URI is a separate issue.) `EMAIL` and `TEL` elements, on the other hand, are often individual, and are not assigned to the organizational entity.
 We did consider, and reject, a heuristic that would have assigend the email and telephone to the organization if the person had had both `WORK` and `HOME` emails.

 This raises many issues.
 In some cases, the `URL` or postal `ADR` may refer to that person individual's office or home page rather than the organization's.
 It is however very difficult to detect this based on a single vCard, which is the scope of our study.
 In further study, more approaches may be considered: